shuber/authentication/README.markdown

 ### Model ###

+Simply call `uses_authentication` in your model like so:

 	class User < ActiveRecord::Base
 	  # Accepts an optional hash of options
 	  #   :login_field - The field to use for logins (e.g. username or email) (defaults to :email)